johnperry-math/AoC2023/README.md

 **We report, you decide.**

 ## Day 9: Mirage Maintenance
-:palm_tree:
+<span style="font-size: 8ex;">:palm_tree:</span>

+For yesterday's puzzle I commented

+> Out of curiosity, while it makes sense that ghosts can move in many places simultaneously... how am _I_ supposed to do so?
+Tune in tomorrow to find out!
+(I guess)

+Nope.
 We never found out "how".

 After the sandstorm, you come upon an oasis.
 Above you is a metal island, probably named Metal Island.